 - Macrosomia and fetal anomaly - eg, hydrocephalus.

 Other procedures with high risk of uterine rupture include internal podalic version and extraction, destructive operations and manoeuvres to relieve shoulder dystocia.

-Laparotomy may still be required even after a successful vaginal delivery, if there is suspicion of uterine rupture, to assess damage and to control bleeding.
+If there is suspicion of uterine rupture, laparotomy may still be required even after a successful vaginal delivery, to assess damage and to control bleeding.

 - Intrauterine pressure catheters are sometimes used but may fail to show loss of uterine tone or contractile patterns following uterine rupture.

-- In most cases of complete uterine rupture, hysterectomy is the preferred treatment - either total or sub-total, depending on the site of rupture and the patient's condition.
+- Uterine repair if possible; hysterectomy may be indicated if haemorrhage persists - either total or sub-total, depending on the site of rupture and the patient's condition.